Artwork Help

 You can see an example of a Safe Zone in the picture shown for the BLEEDS section above.

 Before you can send us your artwork, you need to register on the web site and place an order.
-Registration is pretty straightforward and there is a tutorial to help you (HELP > TUTORIALS).
-You normally upload your artwork as part of the order process using the standard Inky Uploader.
+Registration is straightforward and there is a tutorial to help you if you need it in the HELP section of this website.
+You will normally upload your artwork as part of the order process using the Inky Uploader.
 If you miss this step for any reason, or you need to upload new artwork, log on to the web site and go to ADMIN > UPLOADS and use the uploader there.
 Please do not email us artwork.
-There's also a "getting started " link on every product page (look for the blue question mark button on the right hand side page).
+There's also a getting started link on every product page (look for the blue question mark button on the right hand side page).

 If you have any problems uploading artwork, please call the helpdesk as we can usually help you sort this out, or offer alternative ways to send artwork to us.
 Please do not send your artwork on a disk, via email or through any kind of internet file transfer without discussing and agreeing this with the helpdesk first.